Beyond the Classroom

 Educational and Cultural Visits

-Throughout the school year, students take part in excursions, visits and residentials which enhance their learning experience and encourage them to develop as thoughtful, independent and confident individuals.
-Teaching staff regularly organise visits related to their areas of study, both locally and abroad; to theatres, galleries, university departments and historical buildings; to Barcelona, Paris, Geneva and the Somme Battlefields, for example.
+Throughout the school year, students take part in excursions, visits and residential trips which enhance their learning experience and encourage them to develop as thoughtful, independent and confident individuals.
+Teaching staff regularly organise visits related to their areas of study, both locally and abroad; to theatres, galleries; to university departments and historical buildings; to Barcelona, Paris, Geneva, Sorrento and the Somme Battlefields, for example.
 Team-building activities on water, up trees and underground, unashamedly celebrate the joy of sharing exciting experiences with friends.

 There are also regular optional trips in areas off the curriculum: we want our pupils to explore and enjoy the world for the sheer love of it and not just because 'it might come up on the GCSE exam'.
 Whether this means a trip to the Old Vic to see a play that is not on the syllabus, or a visit to the Horse of the Year Show, or to hear a celebrated historian discuss his latest book, or to watch the England basketball team, or to the High Courts, our teachers love to introduce their students to new and exciting experiences.